-Europe’s series of electoral hurdles continues today with a general election in the Netherlands that could see Geert Wilders’ Freedom Party do well, although the latest opinion polls suggest support for the anti-Islam and anti-EU party may be weakening.
+Europe’s series of electoral hurdles continues today with a general election in the Netherlands that could see Geert Wilders’ Freedom Party do well, although the suggest support for the anti-Islam and anti-EU party may be weakening.

 The result will be keenly observed as to whether a post-Trump, post-Brexit populist upsurge is spreading in Europe, ahead of an even more significant presidential election in France where Marine Le Pen, leader of the far-right Front National, hopes to win power.